 Women suffer from major depression more often than men.
-For women, the global prevalence of depression was 5.5% in 2010, while for men, it was only 3.2%.
-Researchers studied the differences between male and female depression.
+For women, the global prevalence of depression was 5.5 percent in 2010, but it was only 3.2 percent for men.
+Researchers have studied the differences between male and female depression.
 Here's what they've learned: